 Local citizens will be engaged in the design and construction of the proposed public spaces as a way to educate them in low-tech tactics to manage floods.
-It is hoped that learning simple tactics to design open spaces so to be flood resistant and flood smart, citizens will be able to progressively improve the local urban landscape.
-Being engaged in the construction of the public spaces will enable participants to transfer into their broader community their learnings and to contribute to make their community more flood prepared through disperse, day-to-day interventions.
+It is hoped that by learning simple tactics to design open spaces so to be flood resistant and flood smart, citizens will be able to progressively improve the local urban landscape.
+Being engaged in the construction of the public spaces will enable participants to transfer into their broader community their learnings and to contribute to make their community more flood prepared through disperse, day-to-day interventions.-

 Participatory approaches, including community consultations will support community ownership of the project process and of the created spaces.
 A holistic approach to build climate resilience by making use of a range of physical urban elements such as water, green spaces, energy, sustainable materials and social dynamic will be employed.
 Consultative processes will be embedded in the project plan prior to nominating site/s and to ensure proposals are aligned with community and stakeholder priorities.
-At this stage, consultation has commences with the local government of Samarinda and local stakeholders.
+At this stage, consultation has commences with the local government of Samarinda and local stakeholders, who have provided the specific location for the intervention.
+Broader community consultation will be undertaken in the co-design phase of the program.
+Local community members will be engaged in providing ideas, sharing suggestions, and actively participate into the design of the space.
+This will be achieved through a series of workshop and collecting community data through situated installations, as well as